Hzoid/comply/README.md

 ```

 ## Piping Examples
 It is also possible to chain multiple comply statements together, since --stdin is supported.
-Other options used with the --default parameter may not produce the best results because of how the code is written.
+Other options used with the --default parameter may not produce the best results because of clashing filtration rules.
 It is instead recommended to chain --default before or after the use of other options.

 Multiple filters plus --default, and output to new_wordlist.txt
 ```